Floodplain Development Permit Requirements

 The Lincoln-Lancaster County Department of Emergency Management stays in direct contact with the National Weather Service.
-In case of a flood threat they have a network of warning gages and 39 spotters monitoring current local conditions.
+In case of a flood threat they have a network of warning messages and 39 spotters monitoring current local conditions.
 If a flood threat is detected they will interrupt local cable to deliver the warning message.
 In case of an evacuation warning, local police and fire personnel will help facilitate the process.
 Even with the warning system it is still good to know your evacuation route, and remember that if you feel unsafe at any time you should evacuate and go to higher ground.

 Drainage System Maintenance

 In 1968, Congress created the National Flood Insurance Program (NFIP) in response to the rising cost of taxpayer funded disaster relief for flood victims and the increasing amount of damage caused by floods.
 The NFIP makes Federally-backed flood insurance available in communities that agree to adopt and enforce floodplain management ordinances to reduce future flood damage.
 National Flood Insurance is available in more than 19,000 communities across the United States and its territories.
 The NFIP is managed by the Federal Emergency Management Agency Federal Insurance and Mitigation Administration and Mitigation Directorate.
 The Federal Insurance and Mitigation Administration manages the insurance component of the NFIP, and works closely with FEMA's Mitigation Directorate, which oversees the floodplain management and mapping components of the Program.
 The NFIP, through partnerships with communities, the insurance industry, and the lending industry, helps reduce flood damage by nearly $800 million a year.
 Further, buildings constructed in compliance with NFIP building standards suffer approximately 80 percent less damage annually than those not built in compliance.
-And, every $3 paid in flood insurance claims saves $1 in disaster assistance payments.
-The NFIP is self-supporting for the average historical loss year, which means that operating expenses and flood insurance claims are not paid for by the taxpayer, but through premiums collected for flood insurance policies.
+Moreover, every $3 paid in flood insurance claims saves $1 in disaster assistance payments.
+The NFIP is self-supporting for the average historical loss year, which means that operating expenses and flood insurance claims are not paid by the taxpayer, but through premiums collected for flood insurance policies.

-Top 10 Facts Every Consumer Needs to Know About The National Flood Insurance Program (NFIP)
+Top 10 Facts Every Consumer Needs to Know About the National Flood Insurance Program (NFIP)

 - Flood damage is not covered by homeowners policies.
 You can protect your home, business, and belongings with flood insurance from the National Flood Insurance Program.
 You can insure your home with flood insurance for up to $250,000 for the building and $100,000 for your contents.

 - There is a low-cost policy for homes in low- to moderate-risk areas.
 The Preferred Risk Policy is available for just over $100 a year.
-You can buy up to $250,000 of coverage for your home and $60,000 of coverage for your contents.
+You can buy up to $250,000 worth of coverage for your home and $60,000 worth of coverage for your contents.

 - Flood insurance is affordable.
-The average flood insurance policy costs a little more than $300 a year for about $100,000 of coverage.
+The average flood insurance policy costs a little more than $300 a year for about $100,000 worth of coverage.
 In comparison, a disaster home loan can cost you more than $300 a month for $50,000 over 20 years.